 In GWI’s efforts to align what we do and offer with Just Transition (JT), we are deepening our understanding of the Just Transition framework (also available in Spanish) and the guidance it provides.
 It helps us see clearly that the current dominant economy is extractive and fails to ensure the well-being of people and our shared planetary home.
 It paints a picture of the just, regenerative economy we are seeking to collectively amplify.
 It guides us in what to DO, offering a set of principles we can focus on weaving into our Good Work to build a regenerative economy.
 It invites us to rethink how to BE in preparation for a culture centered on care and for work driven by cooperation, suggesting practices that can lead to greater mindfulness, collaboration, connection with place and nature, creativity and conflict resilience.

-Susan Grove is a GWI Worker Trustee.
-You can learn more about her work here.
+Susan Grove (she/her) is a GWI Worker Trustee.
+You can learn more about her background and current work here.

 Photo credit: GWI archives.
 Pictured are Vibha Chokhani and KC (Kyralesa Wiley), GWI Fellows from our 3rd cohort.